 The Well-Kitten Package provides:

-If purchased separately, these services would cost the pet parent approximately $322.
+If purchased separately, these services would cost the pet parent approximately $450 or more depending on the number of visits.

 Cats are stoic animals and can adapt to significant changes in their bodies without giving you any outside signs of impending problems.

-Our Senior Testing Package includes a complete blood count, a blood chemistry profile, a blood pressure reading, complete urinalysis and in-hospital urine culture (to check for bacterial infection), thyroid hormone level, and retrovirus (FeLV/FIV) testing.
-Cost for this program is $255 - $289, and can be done at the time of your cat's next health exam.
+Our Senior Testing includes a complete blood count, a blood chemistry profile, a blood pressure reading, complete urinalysis and in-hospital urine culture (to check for bacterial infection), thyroid hormone level, and retrovirus (FeLV/FIV) testing.
+Cost for this program is $355 - 390, and can be done at the time of your cat's next health exam.

 Our dental health care months are observed annually from February until the end of March.